 The Olympus SZX16 Fluorescent Stereoscope has a 16.4:1 zoom ratio with magnifications of 7X to 115X.
 The 1.0X objective has a numerical aperature of 0.15.
 It has a LED brightfield light source and a fluorescence light source with an automated shutter for use in time-lapse imaging.
 The DP72 digital camera can take brightfield color and greyscale fluorescence images with an image resolution of 1.4 million pixels and a live image frame rate of 15 frames per second.
 This system allows us to view and record still images and live movies of frog embryo cell division, screen for and record images of phenotypes in developing embryos and tadpoles, and identify fluorescent regions in embryos prior to mounting embryos for confocal microscopy.

-Two Tecniplast Stand Alone XenopLus Systems house our colony of Xenopus laevis frogs.
-This is a recirculating system that maintains consistent, optimal water quality and temperature control so that the frogs housed in the system are healthy.
+Tecniplast Stand Alone XenopLus Systems house our colony of Xenopus laevis frogs.
+These recirculating systems maintain consistent, optimal water quality and temperature control so that the frogs housed in the system are healthy.
 The system draws in well water, filters it, treats it with UV light, and monitors and automatically doses it for pH and conductivity.
 Automated hourly water changes exchange 10% of the total system water for fresh well water daily.
 The tanks (and frogs) are easily accessed while on system via a sliding drawer tank system.
 The tank color (smoky brown) provides an optimal environment for animal health by providing “shelter” and reducing frog stress.

 Please contact Dr. Ann Miller if you are interested in any of our published clones.
 We’d be happy to send some DNA to you.
 Our more popular clones will be made available through Addgene.